 Donny was a loyal fraternity

-"Sammy") at his beloved University of Michigan, where he did his
+man; at his beloved University of Michigan, where he did his

-undergraduate work, and he was my fraternity
+he was my fraternity

-brother in Alpha Theta at
+brother in Alpha Theta.

-As an adult, Donny had no family other than
+As an adult, Donny had no family other than cousins.* He never

-cousins*, but he maintained close, lifelong relationships with many of
+bachelor and was never lonely.
+He maintained close, lifelong relationships with many of

 his fraternity brothers among lots of other dear friends from all